lreynolds188/ATechSol/docs/about/Brave.md

 [<img alt="Brave Browser Preview" src="/img/BraveBrowser.png" />](https://brave.com)

-To find out more about this web browser and their other projects click [here](https://brave.com).
+To find out more about this web browser you can visit their website [here](https://brave.com).